AngieN7/CS330_PPL_Project_Rust/README.md

 ```
 ### Character
-* Rust supports more than just ASCII characters
-* Allows for special characters, emojis, and even characters in other languages.
+Rust supports more than just ASCII characters, it allows for special characters, emojis, and even characters in other languages.
 ```
 //Example of char variable syntax let c: char = 'c';